Our next outing is on Sunday April 26th with both walks taking place in the Sma’ Glen, one of Perthshire’s many scenic glens.

-Club Walk: Inveruglas to Arrochar Grade: C+ Dist: 7.8 mls.
-Asc: 1194 ft Desc: 1275 ft.
+Club Walk: Sma’ Glen to Buchanty Grade C+ Dist: 7.5 miles Asc: +814 ft Desc: -948 ft.
+Leader: Cathie McGrillan

-*Please make sure that you have adequate food, hot and cold drinks, clothing and equipment for your comfort and safety on these walks.
-Walking poles and gaiters are recommended.
-If you have any questions about this walk or any other club matter, please get in touch.
+Adequate food, hot and cold drinks, clothing and equipment are essential for your comfort and safety on both walks.
+Walking poles and gaiters are also recommended.

 We’re all looking forward to our 2026 May Weekend trip.
 The dates are Saturday to Monday, 2nd-4th May and our destination is the Cumbria Grand Hotel, Grange-over-Sands.
 Our exciting Itinerary has now been issued.